 < Engagement Rings & Weddings / Celebrity

-Learn all about Elizabeth Taylor’s dazzling diamond engagement rings from her 10 engagements and 8 marriages.
+Learn all about Elizabeth Taylor’s dazzling diamond engagement rings—from her 10 engagements and eight marriages—ahead of what would have been her 94th birthday this Friday.

 Elizabeth Taylor wears her emerald-cut diamond engagement ring alongside Mike Todd arrive from California on November 15, 1956.
 (Getty Images)

-Elizabeth Taylor’s engagement ring collection only rivals that of her expansive and impressive career.
-The Academy Award-winning actress has been engaged 10 times, married eight (twice to the same person), divorced on seven occasions, and widowed once.
-While she had swaths of different suitors, proposing her hand in marriage, Taylor credits her third husband, Mike Todd, and her fifth, Richard Burton as the greatest loves of her life.
+Elizabeth Taylor’s engagement ring collection rivals only her expansive and impressive career.
+The Academy Award-winning actress was engaged 10 times, married eight (twice to the same person), divorced seven times, and widowed once.
+While she had suitors proposing to her in droves, Taylor called her third husband, Mike Todd, and her fifth, Richard Burton, the greatest loves of her life.

 She once said, “I’ve been astonishingly lucky with love.
-I’ve had two great loves in my life.
+I’ve had two great loves in my life.”
+She was also incredibly lucky in natural diamonds.
 Elizabeth Taylor’s engagement ring collection remains an everlasting symbol of love, beauty, reflecting the rich tapestry of her love life.
-Here, see the Elizabeth Taylor’s stunning assortment of dazzling diamond engagement rings.

 Meet the Expert